Daly-Lab-at-Haverford/code_examples/AlkyneUniversalDVR/README.md

     * N is the integer total number of atoms in the system that appear in the .xyz file.
     * H, CH, CR, and R are the 0-indexed integer atom numbers corresponding to the H, CH, CR, and R atoms.
 The H atom is the terminal hydrogen, CH is the carbon in the triple-bond adjacent the terminal hydrogen, CR is the carbon in the triple-bond adjacent the R atom, and R is the atom adjacent the -CCH moeity.
 2. Remove the example propyne.xyz file and replace with the .xyz file of interest.
-3. If applicable, update the DFT method/basis.
+3. If applicable, change the DFT functional or basis set by updating calc_method and calc_basis in run_dvr.py.
-    Note: by default the calculation includes the following QChem keywords in the $rem section of the input file:
+    Note: By default the calculation includes the following QChem keywords in the $rem section of the input file:
         * DFT_D = D3
+        * XC_SMART_GRID = True
-        * DFT_GRID =
+        * XC_GRID = 000099000590
-    To change/remove the dispersion or DFT grid settings, edit extra_rem_keywords in DVR_3atom.py.
+    To change/remove the dispersion or DFT grid settings, update extra_rem_keywords in DVR_3atom.py.

 # How the code works